maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Variables are named references to a location in computer memory holding data.
 They are a key part of any programming language.
 In most BASIC dialects, the name can be one or two characters, the first being A to Z and the optional second character A to Z or 0 to 9.
 This is the case for Microsoft-derived BASICs, and is the standard followed by RetroBASIC.
 Some dialects allow only one character, and some allow one character and a digit, not two letters.
 As RetroBASIC allows any two characters, including lowercase, all such variations will run fine.
 Some dialects allow variable names to be any length, like Atari BASIC, but this is not currently supported in RetroBASIC.

 The 1968 version of Dartmouth BASIC introduced string variables.
 To indicate it held a string, the dollar sign, \$, was added to the end of the name.
-Because the \$ is part of the name and most dialects only allow for two characters in the name, it is common to have the limitation that string variables can have single-character names.
+Because the \$ is part of the name and most dialects only allow for two characters in the name, it is common to have the limitation that string variables can only have single-character names.
 There is also a subtlety to note here; as the \$ is part of the variable name, A and A\$ are two different variables, and both can be used independently in a program.
 Most subsequent versions of BASIC followed this rule.
 Tymshare SUPER BASIC was an exception, allowing strings or numbers to be assigned to any variable and not using the \$.

 Further confusion was added by the later addition of the `DEF` statements, which allow one or more variables to be given a type without using the suffix characters.
 For instance, one can `DEFSTR A` to indicate that A is a string variable without needing the \$.
 A and A\$ will still be different variables, but both will hold strings.
+RetroBASIC supports this feature as well.

 #### Notes:

 Most BASIC interpreters store the values of the variables in a table with fixed-width fields.
 The first two locations in these fields hold the variable's name.
 When the program refers to the variable in code, the interpreter searches through the table from top to bottom until it finds a field with that name.
 If it does not find a match, it creates a new entry at the bottom of the table.

-This means that every time a variable is encountered, the interpreter has to perform a linear search.
+This means that every time a variable is encountered while the program is running, the interpreter has to perform a linear search.
 As the number of variables in a program grows, this search takes an increasing amount of time and becomes a performance issue in larger programs.
 For this reason, large programs often have a line near the top of the code that looks something like:

-    10 I=0;J=0;K=0;A=0;X=0;Y=0
+    10 I=0;J=0;K=0;A=0;X=0;Y=0s

 The purpose of this line is to force these six variables to be at the top of the table and thus be found more rapidly, improving the performance of the program.
-Typically, the list is ordered, so the most commonly used variable ends up first in the list.
+Typically, the list is deliberately ordered so the most commonly used variable ends up first in the list.
 This was known as *manual caching*.

 Not all dialects work this way.
 Compilers, like Dartmouth, hold links directly to each variable's storage in memory and thus do not have to search the table at runtime.
 A number of interpreters use the same strategy, Atari BASIC being a notable example.
-In these versions, from a performance standpoint it is as if every variable is at the top of a one-entry list, and while the caching example above will still run, it offers no performance advantage.
+In these versions, from a performance standpoint it is as if every variable is at the top of a one-entry list, and while manual caching will still run, it offers no performance advantage.

 <a name="arrays"></a>
 ### Arrays